 The cleaning solution recommended is Hudson Radiator Cleaner.
-Before using this solution, run the engine a few minutes to circulate the water and stir - up loose sediment.
-Stop the engine and open radiator petcock and drain all water from the system.
+Before using this solution, run the engine a few minutes to circulate the water and stir up loose sediment.
+Stop the engine and drain all water from the system.

 Dissolve the contents of a container of Hudson Radiator Cleaner in a bucket of hot water (be sure the material is completely dissolved).
 Pour solution into radiator, then fill the radiator almost full of water.